occlum/occlum/docs/remote_attestation.md

 The source code of the library is in the [`path`](../tools/toolchains/dcap_lib/).

+## Init-RA solution

+To ease the effort to utilize the remote attestation in real project, Occlum provides a `Init RA` way to seperate the RA operation and the actual application.
+With this way, the APP developers don't need know too much about the RA and the application doesn't need to be modified for RA.

+Details please refer to the demo [`init_ra_flow`](demos/remote_attestation/init_ra_flow).

 ## SGX KSS (Key Separation and Sharing feature) support

 Starting from SGX2, there is a new Key Separation and Sharing feature which provides more  flexibility.
 The new feature gives user a chance to fill in some meaningful information to the enclave either in the signing or running stage.